 In fact, the Unity game engine is used by 53% of the top 1,000 games in the iOS App Store and Google Play Store.

 For context, 48% of video game revenue comes from mobile gaming, which is also the fastest-growing market segment.

 But Unity isn’t just for mobile games: it’s used by 94% of the largest game studios by revenue.

 While Unreal Engine, owned by privately-held studio Epic Games, has been used internally for giant hits like Fortnite and Gears of War.

 Searches for "Epic Games" over 5 year-span.

 As well as by other game studios for thousands of titles including the Tony Hawk’s Pro Skater series, Valorant, and the Borderlands franchise.

 To use Unreal Engine, game developers must pay a 5% royalty on worldwide gross revenue above $1 million.

-While Unity doesn’t require royalties, but instead charges monthly fees ranging from $40/month to $150/month per user.
+Meanwhile, Unity doesn’t require royalties, instead charging monthly fees ranging from $40/month to $150/month per user.

 But game engines aren’t just for games.